-- 1. Complete the multiple-choice guizzes.
+- 1. Complete the Discussion Assignments.

 - 2. Complete at least 80% of the written assignments

-- 3. Complete the final exam
+- 3. Complete the final exam.

 - 4. Miss more than 5 sessions.

 Extra Credit Policy:

 There will be no extra credit assignments given for this course.
 I might be lying.